 They say a picture is worth a thousand words, but did you know you need less than 40 to complete standard photo descriptions?
-These are quick and easy to write—not to mention fun!—and they can also add a lot of value to a site that relies a lot on images.
+These are quick and easy to write—not to mention fun!—and they can also add a lot of value to a site that heavily relies on images.

+There are many reasons why a description or caption is needed.
 For instance, a site that specifically sells stock images would rely on photo descriptions – since they would replace your standard product description.
 Or a site that sells artwork for a living would need to have someone that can put that picture into words for the consumer – again replacing the need for product descriptions.
-Other types of companies that may need great photo descriptions just to sell their products include clothing retailers, jewelers and more.
+Other types of companies that may need great picture descriptions just to sell their products include clothing retailers, jewelers and more.

 1. Write a Simple Title That Summarizes the Picture